-With fresh cranberries now widely available in the shops and markets, there really is no excuse not to give this super easy, Quick Cranberry Compote with Rosemary a go.
+With fresh cranberries now widely available in the shops and markets, there really is no excuse not to give this super easy, Easy Cranberry Compote (Sauce) with Rosemary a go.
 Four ingredients and 20 minutes of your time is all it takes for this fabulous and beyond tasty Christmas side dish!
 However, bare in mind that this delightful take on cranberry sauce is not only for Christmas, oh no!
 It is a perfect accompaniment well beyond the festive season and as it happens, it is perfect with not only savoury but also sweet delights!

 This recipe is so easy and so delicious that you will think twice before cracking open that shop bought sauce you’ve got in the cupboard.
 It is simply beyond compare despite its simplicity.
 The season in which you can source fresh cranberries in the UK is very short but fret not as this recipe can also be made using frozen fruit which is widely available.

 Can I adapt recipe for Easy Cranberry Compote (Sauce) with Rosemary and how?

 When making this cranberry compote I decided to go for simplicity and let both cranberries and that umami hint of rosemary shine through.

 I’ve gone for orange juice to cook the cranberries in but feel free to use just water or half water and half juice.
 You could even use some cranberry juice!
 If you want things a bit more zesty you might want to add an orange peel or two, or maybe even a splash of port?

 The citrusy tang of orange juice and woodiness of rosemary comes through ever so subtly and then it hits you!
 It really is delicious!
 Make sure you don’t put rosemary in too early though as it can make your compote quite bitter (trust me, I’ve been there, done that).